dieterich-lab/circtools/docs/Detect.rst

 General usage
 --------------

-The detection of circRNAs from RNAseq data through the detection module can be summarized in a few steps:
+The detection of circRNAs from RNA-seq data through the detection module can be summarized in a few steps:

-- Mapping of RNAseq data from quality checked fastq files.
+- Mapping of RNA-seq data from quality checked Fastq files.
 For paired-end (PE) data it is recommended to map the reads pairs jointly as well as separately because STAR does not output reads or read pairs that contain more than one chimeric junction.

 - Preparation of input files required by the detection module.
 In summary, only a ``samplesheet``, which specifies the locations for the ``chimeric.out.junction`` files is required (one relative or absolute path per line).
 [Command line flag: ``@samplesheet``]